learn-co-curriculum/dsc-sparkcontext/README.md

 The key takeaways for SparkContext are listed below:

-- SparkContext is a client of Spark’s execution environment and it acts as the master of the Spark application.
+- SparkContext is a client of Spark’s execution environment and it acts as the master of the Spark application
-- SparkContext sets up internal services and establishes a connection to a Spark execution environment.
+- SparkContext sets up internal services and establishes a connection to a Spark execution environment
-- The driver is the program that creates the SparkContext, connecting to a given Spark Master.
+- The driver is the program that creates the SparkContext, connecting to a given Spark Master

 After creation, SparkContext asks the master for some cores to use to do work.
 The master sets these cores aside and they are used to complete whatever operation they are assigned to do.
 You can visualize the setup in the figure below: